Structuring as a package

 Option B: New environment

 If you do not have an environment yet, create one using the environments page instructions.
-A simple environment.yaml

-with your package added might look like:
+A simple environment.yaml with your local package (-e ., as explained above) might look like:

 name: envname